zpainter/iassist/content/about/general-assembly-minutes-2004.md

 Pitlochrie, 3 nights at a bed and breakfast.
 The conference web site will be active soon.

-iii\.
+iii.
 2006 - Administrative Committee has accepted a proposal from ICPSR in Ann Arbor, for May of 2006.

-iv\.
+iv.
 2007 - Notification of intention to submit has been received from McGill University in Montreal, Canada.

 10. Other Business (A Green)